sarvalabs/js-moi-sdk/docs/source/utilities.rst

 **Interaction**

-The ``Interaction`` interface represents a complete interaction, which bundles multiple transactions and metadata to be processed on the MOI network.
+The ``Interaction`` interface represents a complete interaction, which bundles multiple ix_operations and metadata to be processed on the MOI network.
 It includes the following properties:

 * ``sender`` - ``string``: The address of the participant initiating the interaction.